 To decrease wait times at the Central Check-In Station, please complete the top portion of the COVID-19 Assessment Form and bring it with you to your appointment.
 If you are attending an appointment as a caretaker, please have a form completed both for yourself and the patient.
 We appreciate your partnership as we work to safely provide you with exceptional, personalized care throughout the COVID-19 pandemic.

 The Central Check-in Station is located in front of Bogachiel Medical Clinic, 390 Founders Way, Forks, WA 98331.
-The Central Check-in Station is open Monday through Friday from 7 am through 7 pm.
-After hours, Saturday, and Sunday please go to the E.R. doors and ring the buzzer, the E.R. nurse will triage you.
+The Central Check-in Station is open Monday through Friday from 7 am through 5:30 pm.
+After hours, Holiday’s, Saturday, and Sunday please go to the hospital main entrance doors for triage.

 We ask that you be patient and anticipate wait times as there is ONLY one check-in station.
 For the time being, only patients and those providing necessary assistance to a patient are allowed into any of the district buildings.
 District facilities are currently closed to all visitors.